jprili/womanium-s23/src/circuits.md

 Like many classical computers, a significant amount of quantum computers (some use [annealing](https://quantumzeitgeist.com/differences-between-quantum-annealers-and-gate-based-quantum-computing/), mainly used for optimisation problems) use gates to carry out algorithms.
 These gates can be represented as rotations on the Bloch sphere, or unitary matrices operating on qubit states.
-Following are a few common quantum gates used.
+Following are a some common quantum gates used in QC.

 ### NOT ($X$, $\bigoplus$)
 The `NOT` gate is a $\pi$ radians rotation of the **current state** of the qubit.